Import what you already have

 This is not “export to any console on earth.”
 It is a tighter promise than that, and a more useful one.
 Built for the desks we can stand behind today.

-The everyday Behringer and Midas lane. stage·left can build from scratch or translate the structural layer cleanly for X32/M32 and WING operators.
+The everyday Behringer and Midas lane. load·in can build from scratch or translate the structural layer cleanly for X32/M32 and WING operators.

 For the desks still living everywhere from churches to festivals.
 The payoff is the same: cleaner channel identity and less re-entry.